 Talking To Your Children About Your Cancer Diagnosis

-Talking to your children about your cancer is very important because they will sense something is wrong and possibly imagine a worse situation.
+Talking to your children about your cancer is very important.
+They may sense something is wrong and possibly imagine a worse situation.
 Also, if they hear about your cancer from someone else, they may be angry and not trust you when you do talk to them about it.

 What should your child be told?

-- Parents should be comfortable themselves before engaging in this discussion.
+- Parents should be comfortable with their diagnosis and the information they want to share with their children before engaging in this discussion.

 - Use the word 'cancer' because they will hear others use the word.